 If seeing wildlife is your goal, the latter half of December is the very best time to cruise to Antarctica.
 By then, thousands of penguins, including their fluffy chicks, have made their home along the coastline, the sea ice has usually broken up enough to allow great access, and the weather is generally better than earlier or later in the season.

 Late 2022 is Southeast Asia’s moment: Entry requirements are relaxing, nonstop flights are coming back, and the crowds that descended on Europe this summer haven’t yet arrived.
-With so many great new hotels opening in Bangkok, it won’t be hard to find room over the holidays; Chiang Mai and Phuket, though, may fill up by October.
-The situation is similar in Vietnam, with plenty of room in Hanoi and Saigon, and the top properties in places like Hoi An and Nha Trang starting to book up.
+With so many great new hotels opening in Bangkok, it won’t be hard to find room over the holidays; there are still rooms aplenty in Hanoi and Saigon too.
 Flight options into Cambodia are more limited, but the reward is wide hotel availability in Siem Reap, and far fewer tourists at Angkor Wat than you’d have seen there in December 2019.

 Bora Bora and Tahiti (French Polynesia)

 Many resorts are booked up for the period between Christmas and New Year’s, but you can still snag an idyllic overwater bungalow for the week leading up to Christmas.
 You can also still book a cabin on the Aranui 5, a supply boat that doubles as a passenger ship and sails 12-day itineraries through the remote Marquesas archipelago.